krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 But what if we can’t find a sufficiently long window where convergence occurs?
 That would indicate a structural imbalance: either $\Lambda$ or $w$ diverges as $T$ increases.
-The system is not tending toward equilibrium.
+The system does not tend toward any equilibrium state.

 > The key takeaway: for operations management, the relationship $L = \Lambda w$
 > for finite windows is **at least as important**—and often **more important**